kasbench/globeco-trade-service/cursor-log.md

 3. Ran BlotterServiceImplTest and the full test suite; confirmed all tests now pass successfully.

 **Rationale:**
-- Service-level optimistic concurrency tests are unreliable due to JPA's entity management.
+- Service-level optimistic tests are unreliable due to JPA's entity management.
 Repository-level tests are the correct place to verify optimistic locking behavior.

 ---